peihsinsu/class-2014Q1-gae-java-basic/AdminSDKSample/README.md

 ### AuthUtils.java

 Code for help auth.
 These static method will used by other api calls.
+You must apply the web application account in cloud console ( url ex: https://console.developers.google.com/project/your-cloud-project-id/permissions ).
+And set the clientId, clientSecret to the AuthUtil...

 ```
 public class AuthUtils {